Utah hospital workers rushed to NYC to help with covid in the spring. NYC workers just returned the favor.

 “I remembered the first night that two of the Utah nurses walked into our critical care unit and how relieving that was,” said Torrance, 28.

-She and the rest of her team are now headed home — their two weeks were up Wednesday — just as New York City public schools have closed again due to a steady three percent coronavirus positivity rate.
+She and the rest of her team are now headed home — their two weeks were up Wednesday — just as New York City public schools have closed again because of a steady 3 percent coronavirus positivity rate.

 Torrance and her Utah colleagues are still hopeful that another cycle of “covid-19 payback” won’t be needed in the future.

-“We really wish that everyone across the country would wear masks, stay away from large gatherings and help us to keep the cases down,” said Ashton.
+“We really wish that everyone across the country would wear masks, stay away from large gatherings and help us to keep the cases down,” Ashton said.

 Read more: